bienvenuushindi/sharingan/README.md

 # 📖 Sharingan <a name="about-project"></a>

+> This knowledge based system has been created to help code reviewers quickly search for specific code review guidelines
+> and generate a ready to use comment
+> for each requirement that is not followed by the student.
-> A realtime search box, where users search articles, and then the Admin can have analytics that display what users were searching for.
+> The Admin can manage data and have analytics that display what users were searching for.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

 This project was built using.